saadpasta/developerFolio/README.md

 ## For the Future
-If you can help us with these.Please don't hesitate to open an [pull request](https://github.com/saadpasta/developerFolio/pulls).
+If you can help us with these.
+Please don't hesitate to open an [pull request](https://github.com/saadpasta/developerFolio/pulls).

-> Connect with LinkedIn to get Summary, Skills, Education and Experience
+- Connect with LinkedIn to get Summary, Skills, Education and Experience

-> Move to Gatasby
+- Move to Gatasby

-> Add More Sections and Move to Multi Page
+- Add More Sections and Move to Multi Page

+- Move all the details to config so any one can change the details from there so they don't have to find the file and change it there

 ## Contributors ✨